noir-lang/noir/docs/docs/dev_docs/contracts/syntax/functions.md

 Wait, I thought you said we could not do this?
 Well, you are right, we cannot do this directly.
 However, we can do this indirectly if we are a little cheeky.

-While we cannot directly call a private function, we can indirectly call it by adding a commitment to the private data tree.
+While we cannot directly call a private function, we can indirectly call it by adding a commitment to the note hash tree.
 This commitment can then be consumed by a private function later, to "finish" the execution.
 So while it is not practically a call, we can ensure that it could only happen as an effect of a public function call, which is still pretty useful.

 In the snippet below, we insert a custom note, the transparent note, into the commitments tree from public such that it can later be consumed in private.